Frequently Asked Questions

 What is an invention?

-An invention is a useful method, device, process, material, or an improvement to an existing invention.
-There is a distinction between an invention and what is patentable, as not all inventions are patentable.
-Patentable inventions must be novel, non-obvious, and useful for a practical purpose.
+An invention is a useful method, device, article of manufacture, process, composition of matter (whether chemical or biological), or an improvement to an existing invention.
+Not all inventions are patentable.
+Patentable inventions must be novel, non-obvious and useful for a practical purpose.

 How do I know if I have invented something?